owenpkent/Octavium/README.md

 ## Features

+- **Launcher Window**: Central hub to open multiple keyboards and windows simultaneously
+- **Multiple Keyboards**: 25-key, 49-key, 61-key pianos, and Harmonic Table
+- **Standalone Windows**: Chord Monitor, Pad Grid, Faders, and XY Fader can be opened independently
-- **Accessibility & mouse-first**: Optimized for mouse input; every playing action works via click or click‑and‑drag.
+- **Accessibility & mouse-first**: Optimized for mouse input; every playing action works via click or click‑and‑drag
-- **Virtual keyboard focus**: On‑screen piano with clear press/held states and strong visual feedback.
+- **Virtual keyboard focus**: On‑screen piano with clear press/held states and strong visual feedback
 - **Sustain and Latch**:
-  - Sustain keeps notes sounding; visuals clear on click release so you always see what you touched.
+  - Sustain keeps notes sounding; visuals clear on click release so you always see what you touched
   - Latch toggles notes on press; pressing again releases.
-When changing octaves, visuals shift position while the sounding notes do not change.
+When changing octaves, visuals shift position while the sounding notes do not change
-- **Velocity control**: Slider with linear/soft/hard response curves.
+- **Velocity control**: Slider with linear/soft/hard response curves
-- **Scale quantization**: Optionally snap to scales (chromatic by default) to avoid wrong notes.
+- **Scale quantization**: Optionally snap to scales (chromatic by default) to avoid wrong notes
-- **Octave controls**: Buttons and shortcuts for quick visual range shifts.
+- **Octave controls**: Buttons and shortcuts for quick visual range shifts
-- **Polyphony options**: Limit voices or run unlimited.
+- **Polyphony options**: Limit voices or run unlimited
-- **MIDI routing**: Choose output port and channel.
+- **MIDI routing**: Choose output port and channel
-- **Code-defined layouts**: Built-in 61‑key piano layout.
+- **Chord Monitor**: Hold-to-play chord cards with humanize controls (velocity and drift randomization)

 ## Quick Start